AmeyaDalvi/AmeyaDalvi/README.md

 I developed new front-end, updated existing ones, and work on back-end technologies that used Java and C# during my time as a Software Engineer at Xoriant and  Summer Intern at Rocket.
 Additionally, I gained knowledge in writing Infrastructure as a Code, deploying cloud-formation stacks to AWS, and building deployment pipelines.
 Going further, I would love to learn more about Cloud Technologies and industry level System Designing.

-Outside of my professional life, I’m and avid chess enjoyer and a guitar player!
+Outside of my professional life, I’m an avid chess enjoyer and a guitar player!

 <p align="left">
     <a href="https://www.linkedin.com/in/ameyadalvi99/">